aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-tables/working-with-table-rows/insert-table-row/_index.md

 weight: 10
 ---
 ## **Introduction**
 Aspose.Slides.Cloud API allows adding new rows to a table.
-The new table row can be inserted in the specified position.
-If the position value is not provided, the row is appended.
+You can insert a row at the specified position, or append it to the end of the table.
 ## **InsertTableRow**
 ### **API Information**
 |**API**|**Type**|**Description**|**Resource**|